koparasy/HPAC/approx/puppeteer/README.md

 ```

 The erroneous output will we stored in the file 'test.out'.
 You can compare this output with the 'accurate.out' using the quality utility.

+## Full fledged sensitiviy analysis using Puppeteer

+To perform the entire analysis presented in the publication we provide simple bash scripts.
+The scripts are rensponsible to sample the error space perform the executions and compute the sensitivity values.